 30 Aug KEEPING IT TOGETHER

-How often do you find your internal voice quietly saying, “Breathe, you’ve got this…keep it together”?
+How often do you find your internal voice quietly saying, “Breath, you’ve got this…keep it together”?

 I hear it a bit.
 Not as much as I used to, but it bubbles to the surface occasionally—Keep it together…keep it together.

 I then wonder, Which ‘it’ are you talking about?
 As a parent, business owner, spouse, friend and reasonably engaged human, there are lots of its.

 Life in this day and age is hard.
 We are all so busy being ‘busy, good-busy’ that we get tangled up in life instead of just being present in it.
 Yes, I know it’s also miraculous (How improbable is it that any of us here at all?) and joyful and fulfilling, but Jeez it can be a struggle.
 And I know that sounds familiar to you.

 Having pondered this a bit, I think ‘it‘ is me.

 If I fall apart, then a pile of things will very likely come crashing down as well.
 So, as I have gotten older and (I like to think) better like wine, I have had to work hard on resilience, empathy and mental well-being in particular.
 It’s a routine I’ve come to accept.
 I see it no different to going to the gym.
 (Actually, the gym is as much for my head as it is for the rest of me.)